 We’ll be updating this list throughout the season.
 Parades are listed in date order.

-Christmas Parade in Mauldin, SC (Canceled due to weather) – Starts at Mauldin High School and ends at the Mauldin Cultural Center.
+Christmas Parade in Mauldin, SC (December 6th, 2025 at 2:00 pm) – Starts at Golden Strip Career Center and ends at the BridgeWay Station.

-Greenville Poinsettia Christmas Parade (Postponed to December 9, 2023 at 6 pm) – This parade has taken place for over 75 years in Greenville.
+Greenville Poinsettia Christmas Parade (December 6th, 2025 at 6:30 pm) – This parade has taken place for over 75 years in Greenville.
 The route is on Main Street from the intersection with Augusta to the intersection at North Street.
 Happening rain or shine.

-Denver Downs Christmas Parade (December 17th at 3 pm)
+Denver Downs Christmas Parade (December 21st, 2025 line up at 2 pm and start at 3 pm)

 Christmas Parades Near Spartanburg, SC